Billboah/ChatApp/README.md

 ## 📄 License

-© 2025 [Your Name].
+© 2025 Billboah.
 All rights reserved.
 This project is proprietary and not licensed for redistribution or commercial use without permission.

 ---